Registered clubs are owned by their members. They exist to deliver a wide range of benefits to their members and the wider community.

 Exemptions

-Exemptions to completing the mandatory course may apply to Club Managers who have:
+There may be exemptions to completing the mandatory courses if the Club Managers have:

-- held a manager position in a NSW registered club for three out of the last five years, from the date they were approved to be a manager of a registered club by the Independent Liquor & Gaming Authority, or
+- held an approved manager position in a NSW registered club for three out of the last five years, or

-- been appointed as a club manager in an honorary capacity and is also a director of a club.
+- been appointed as a Club Manager in an honorary capacity and is also a director of a club, or

-Exemptions also apply if a person has completed any of the following qualifications within the last five years:
+- completed any of these qualifications in the last five years:

 - Club Managers' Association Australia and Southern Cross University Corporate Governance Program.